-Coordinator: Associate Professor Xiao

-Associate Professors: H. Frontani, MacFall, Morgan, Powell

-Senior Lecturer: Kleckner
+Coordinator: Associate Professor Xiao Associate Professors: MacFall, Morgan, Powell Assistant Professor: R. Kirk Senior Lecturer: Kleckner

 The Geographic Information Systems minor is designed to prepare students with the basic training necessary to enter the rapidly expanding field of geographic information science (GIS).
 Employment opportunities are limitless for students who are proficient with this interdisciplinary tool.
-Recently, the US Department of Labor has listed GIS as one of the three most important and evolving fields.
-Well-qualified GIS specialists are sought in the areas of business, disaster mitigation, economics, education, emergency management, environmental study, homeland security, law enforcement, physical sciences, political campaign management, public policy research and analysis, transportation and urban development and planning.
-The minor is designed to provide students with basic knowledge and skills in GIS, and to explore application of these skills in courses selected from a wide variety of disciplines.
+The U.S. Department of Labor has listed GIS as one of the three most important and evolving fields.
+Well-qualified GIS specialists are sought in the areas of business, disaster mitigation, economics, education, emergency management, environmental study, homeland security, law enforcement, physical sciences, political campaign management, public policy research and analysis, transportation, and urban development and planning.
+The minor provides students with basic knowledge and skills in GIS, and to explore application of these skills in courses selected from a wide variety of disciplines.
 Students are given hands-on experience with state of the art computer programs and software.

-This minor includes core courses from the Business Administration, Computing Sciences, Economics, History & Geography, Political Science & Public Administration Departments and the Environmental Studies program.
+This minor includes core courses from the business administration, computing sciences, economics, history & geography, political science, public administration and the environmental studies departments.
 There are two components to the curriculum: a set of core courses required of all students enrolled in the program and a set of selective courses that permit exploration of more advanced themes in GIS and/or development of individual research projects or internships in GIS.